 Expectations if Your Grant is Funded

 Congratulations!
 Please be aware that you need to complete the following to receive your funding (this information will be included with award notifications in September 2018).

 - Submit a W-9 form with the Applicant's Taxpayer Identification Number (either an individual social security number or an employer identification number).

 - Sign a contractual agreement to indemnify the City against any and all liability and indicate applicant's full acceptance and assumption of responsibility for all federal, state, local, and venue legal responsibilities related to the project included but not limited to liability insurance, workers' comp insurance, permits, and taxes.

 - Include the Boise City Department of Arts & History logo on all related promotional materials produced after award notification date.

-- Acknowledge City of Boise and A&H support funding at any grant-supported project events.
+- Acknowledge City of Boise and Arts & History support funding at any grant-supported project events.

 - Notify Department of Arts & History grant contact person on project-related events or other updates.

-- Complete online final report (including submitting at least five high-resolution photos A&H can use without restriction.)
+- Complete online final report (including submitting at least five high-resolution photos the City of Boise and its Department of Arts & History can use without restriction.)

 For all grant-related questions or reviews, please contact: